FirstStreet/fsf_api_access_python/README.md

 <a name="environmental"></a>
 #### [Environmental](#toc)

-The Environmental API provides `Precipitation` data for the given FSIDs.
+The Environmental API provides `Precipitation` data for the given SearchItems.
+(More information on the Environmental Precipitation product can be found on the [Environmental Precipitation Page on the First Street Foundation API Data Dictionary](https://docs.firststreet.dev/docs/environmental-precipitation)
+)

 ```python
 environmental.<method>